prisma/prisma1/docs/1.9/03-Tutorials2/02-Build-GraphQL-Servers/01-Development/02-Build-a-GraphQL-Server-from-Scratch.md

 ### Generating the Prisma database schema

-There is one missing piece before you can start the server again, and that is the dubios `generated/prisma.graphql` file.
+There is one missing piece before you can start the server again, and that is the dubious `generated/prisma.graphql` file.

 The workflow for getting a hold of this file is based the [GraphQL CLI](https://github.com/graphql-cli/graphql-cli) as well as on [`graphql-config`](https://github.com/graphcool/graphql-config) (a configuration standard for GraphQL projects).
 To get this up-and-running, first need to installed the GraphQL CLI and then create a `.graphqlconfig` file.